 We also ran the backtest on GLD (Gold ETF), SLV (Silver ETF), and USO (Oil ETF) to see if we can see the same behavior in commodities:

-As you can see – the indicator behaves as expected on commodities as well: After a period of high IV, we can expect a period of lower IV, and after a period of low IV, we can expect higher IV.
+As you can see – the indicator behaves as expected on commodities as well: After a period of high IV, we can expect a period of lower IV, and after a period of low IV, we can expect higher IV, which is great if you like the idea of trading implied volatility.
 This time, we can say that it is more effective in shorter time frames (about 2 weeks) and for IV rank.
 It is important to remember that USO reached negative oil prices during the COVID-19 crash, so we can understand the divination.

 Key takeaway: The IV percentile indicator is a reliable indicator on commodities ETFs as well, more effective in the 2-week time-frame.